The Congressman

 The Congressman is a 2016 American political drama film directed by Robert Mrazek and Jared Martin.

+Plot

 Maine Congressman Charlie Winship has had a bad day.
 After being caught on video failing to stand and recite the pledge of allegiance, he knocks out another House member, confronts his angry ex-wife, and faces denunciation by the media for attacking one of the most cherished patriotic symbols in America.
 As his life spirals out of control, Charlie embarks on a journey to a remote island in the Atlantic whose eccentric inhabitants are in the middle of a shooting war over their fishing grounds.
-Treat Williams stars as The Congressman in this humorous and moving film that raises the important question of what it means to be an American.